 Lucy Christopher, MSc (Psych) UKCP reg.

-I am a psychotherapist working in Stoke Newington, N16 and City of London, EC1.
+I am a psychotherapist working in Stoke Newington, N16.
 I offer both short and long term therapy.

 I genuinely believe that with the right support, anyone can overcome painful experiences from the past; develop coping strategies to manage current issues; and gain a greater awareness of themselves to enjoy more satisfying relationships in the present.

 In our initial session we will explore what brought you to therapy and what you hope to gain from the experience.
 You might have a really clear idea of what you want, or you might not be sure - perhaps something doesn't feel right and you want to explore what's going on.
 I won't tell you what to do; and I won't 'fix' you either.
 I will meet you with honesty, non-judgment, and openness, in a confidential, safe and comfortable space.

 I strongly believe that all behaviour is there to meet a need; I don't consider it self-supportive to label parts of yourself as 'bad' or 'shameful'.
 I will help you to be more compassionate and less self-critical of yourself, to be curious about how you came to be this way (and how it may once have helped you manage a hostile or unsupportive environment).

 I will tailor my approach to you - some clients benefit from gentle, supportive challenge; others will need the security of being able to say the unsayable in a neutral space; others will need time to work through deep and painful issues, going at a pace and depth that is right for them.